South Africa vs Tanzania Safari

 Additional Activities and Experiences

 Tanzania offers additional outdoor activities including climbing Kilimanjaro, exploring Arusha or Dar es Salaam, visiting Zanzibar, as well as guided bush walks in some of the national parks.
-I found that most of the country is focused on wildlife and the outdoors, if that is your preference.
+I found that most of the country is focused on wildlife and the outdoors if that is your preference.

-South Africa offers many options including exploring wineries, visiting Cape Town, seeing African penguins in Betty’s Bay or Cape Peninsula.
-There is definitely a variety of things to do in South Africa to enhance your travel experience.
+South Africa offers many options including exploring wineries, visiting Cape Town, and seeing African penguins in Betty’s Bay or Cape Peninsula.
+There is a variety of things to do in South Africa to enhance your travel experience.

 Accessibility and Logistics